 Nixtamalization produces a number of changes in the corn.
 One of the most significant is that it alters the structure of the proteins and carbohydrates in the corn, allowing the ground grain to stick together when combined with water.
 The resulting dough, or masa, is what tortillas are made of.
 Without nixtamalization, the ground corn would not form a dough, and thus tortillas (and tortilla chips, and tamales, and taquerias) would not exist.

 Nixtamalization removes the husks of the corn, making it easier to grind.
-And finally, it combines to form new flavor compounds, which is is why grits taste better than polenta.

 Uses for Hominy

 Hominy is available in dried and canned form.
 The process for preparing dried hominy requires soaking the hominy grains for about eight hours and then simmering for an additional hour or two.
 Canned hominy has already been cooked and is ready to use, making it a good time saver, although the texture will be slightly different.
+When cooking with hominy, be sure to note if the recipe calls for dried or canned hominy since soaking dried hominy requires up to 12 hours.